safiawarsame/TerminalApp/safiawarsame_T1A3/README.md

 **Trello Link**
 - https://trello.com/b/A3wfwEcQ/terminal-app

 **Software Development Plan**

-- **What the Application will do:** this is an online game that is easy and fun to play TICTACTOE
+- **What the Application will do:**
+- TicTacToe is a well-known online game that is easy and fun to play.

 - **Target Audience:**
-no age limit, anyone who wants to play can do so
+- TicTacToe is a very standard game that has no age limit which makes the demographic very wide.
+Anyone can play from kids to millennials.
 - **How To Use the App:**
-To play the game you have to go on terminal and run ruby manin.rb **Features of the App**
+- To play the game you have to go on terminal and run "ruby manin.rb"

+**Features of the App**
 - welcoming message